 Your thirties can often be accompanied by major milestones like marriage, kids, and career advancement, but are you aware that your skin changes tremendously during this decade as well?

-Thanks to hormonal changes, little sleep (that would be the aforementioned kids!), and skin that doesn’t bounce back quite as quickly as it used to, this is a great time to take a closer look at your skincare regimen.
+Thanks to hormonal changes, little sleep (that would be due to the aforementioned kids!), and skin that doesn’t bounce back quite as quickly as it used to, this is a great time to take a closer look at your skincare regimen.
 If you’ve started good habits in your 20s, below is a guide to help you evaluate if your routine is ticking off all the boxes as you hit 30.

-Best Skincare Routine in your 30s
+Best Skincare Routine in Your 30s

-Keeping the chemicals from makeup on your skin at night, it slows down the skin’s ability to naturally renew and repair itself from the daytime insults.
+Keeping the chemicals from makeup on your skin at night also slows down the skin’s ability to naturally renew and repair itself from the daytime insults.
 Hydrating cleansers that won’t strip the skin of healthy oils are ideal, like Bioelements Flash Foam Cleanser, which gently exfoliates as it cleanses.

-If adult acne is something you are struggling with in this decade, it might be time to inspect your makeup and skin care products for any ingredients that may be clogging pores or contributing to breakouts.
-Search labels for comedogenic (clogging) ingredients and clear these products from your shelves if you are battling acne.
+If adult acne is something you are struggling with in this decade, it might be time to inspect your makeup and skincare products for any ingredients that may be clogging pores or contributing to breakouts [source].
+Search labels for comedogenic (clogging) ingredients, and clear these products from your shelves if you are battling acne.

 Vitamin C works as a backup to protect your cells not only from UV radiation that gets through your sunscreen, but also the many other free radicals produced from stress, pollution, environmental toxins, and metabolic processes [source].

-Sunscreen is no longer an option, but a requirement at this stage of life!
-The vitamin C, retinol, and alpha hydroxy acids that are in so many of our skincare products can make us prone to sun sensitivity and sun damage if we are not using adequate sunscreen, hats, and sunglasses.
+Sunscreen is no longer an option but a requirement at this stage of life!
+The vitamin C, retinol, and alpha-hydroxy acids in so many of our skincare products can make us prone to sun sensitivity and sun damage if we do not use adequate sunscreen, hats, and sunglasses.

-When it comes to nighttime, our products alone aren’t solely responsible for recovery and regeneration.
+When it comes to nighttime, our products aren’t solely responsible for recovery and regeneration.
 The amount of time we are actually sleeping is crucial.
 Our body’s blood circulation is boosted during sleep, bringing nutrients and oxygen to skin cells.
 Repairs during the night happen all over the body, including the skin.

 Find out more about why we love silk pillowcases.

-First thing in the morning drink a tall glass of water–6-8 ounces before you even get out of bed.
-An easy rule of thumb for water consumption is to drink half your weight in ounces each day.
+First thing in the morning, drink a tall glass of water—at least 6–8 ounces before you even get out of bed.
+An easy rule of thumb for water consumption is to drink half your weight in ounces each day [source].